-We implemented the scheme, following its approval in June 2020, as a trial under an Experimental Traffic Order (ETO) which came into force on 3rd September 2020.A further consultation, after approximately 12 months of the trial scheme, would take place relating to any proposed permanent changes.
-The trial scheme went live in September 2020 and during this period, the scheme has been monitored and comments from local residents and stakeholders have been received.
+This decision report noted that a further consultation, after approximately 12 months of the trial scheme, would take place relating to any proposed permanent changes.
+The trial scheme went live in November 2020 and during this period, the scheme has been monitored and comments from local residents and stakeholders have been received.

-This consultation now asks local residents and stakeholders to give their views on whether or not the scheme should be made permanent after the end of the 18-month ETO trial period.
+This consultation now asks local residents and stakeholders to give their views on whether the scheme should be made permanent after the end of the 18-month trial period.
+The proposed permanent scheme would remain unchanged from its trial version.